pranavisai/Web_development_projects/readme.md

     9. .attributes -> gives a list of all the attributes attached to a HTML element
     10. getAttribute -> for getting a specific attribute of an element
     11. setAttribute(attribute_name, what_to_be_changed_to) -> to set value for a specific attribute of an element
+    12. onEventListener(event, listener_function) -> the function is given without () as if it is given it is directly triggering the function when the script is run through HTML.
+Without () the function will be called only upon the event being performed.
 3. Query Selector can be used in this way too:
     1. document.querySelector("h1") -> to get the tag
     2. document.querySelector("#title") -> to get by Id